 This was the second project meeting in the current phase of the Erasmus+ 3D Education project.
 On being shown around the school with teachers from the other six participating schools I was encouraged to hear that the school uses the Linux operating system throughout and further the female ICT class teacher made the point that she actively encourages female students in computation and technology.

+Amongst the many activities organised was a visit to a Fallero Workshop where Falla are produced using scanning, CNC cutting and layered sculpting.
+These amazing constructions are for an annual street procession and festival where the Falla are then burned.
 Eileen Blackmore, a fellow design advisor to the project like myself, led a most successful workshop based around a design production methodology developed by Dutch researcher Sarah Sui.
 In brief it is a framework that looks at the layers of design thinking: communication, process and expression – sensorial, behavioural, functional, physical and mental layers.

 23 September - 5 November 2017